 While in law school, Josh served as an editor of the Arts and Entertainment Law Journal and found his calling as a litigator while interning for the Honorable Frederic Block of the Eastern District of New York.

 Recognition & Involvement

 As a prosecutor, Josh was awarded Mothers Against Drunk Driving's (MADD) Excellence in Prosecution Award for his efforts developing an effective office-wide strategy to defeat novel defense motions to exclude scientific evidence in DUI cases.

-Listed in 2023 Best Lawyers: Ones to Watch in America for Health Care Law.
+Recognized as a Best Lawyers: Ones to Watch® in America since 2023 for Health Care Law.

 Josh was selected in a survey of her peers as a Pennsylvania "Rising Star" by Super Lawyers in 2019 and 2020.